Should You Invest in 2x4 – or 2x6 – Wall Studs for Your Dream Home?

 When building a new home with a 2x6 frame you are increasing the area between the interior and exterior walls where you could place more insulation for added energy efficiency; however, this is something you’ll need to talk to you contractor about.
 Just because you’re building with 2x6 frames doesn’t mean you’ll automatically benefit from that added insulation because builders may still stick to the minimum insulation requirements as laid out by the building code.

 You’ll need to do your homework when researching the building codes in your area and the amount of insulation required.
-If yo go with 2x6s, make sure you’re investing in the insulation with the highest insulating capabilities and placing more of that insulation in the extra space of your 2x6 wall.
+Make sure you’re investing in the insulation with the highest insulating capabilities and placing more of that insulation in the extra space of your 2x6 wall.
 That is the only way you can truly benefit from the adding energy efficiency that comes with 2x6 frame construction.

 2. Often the Construction Just Looks Better